 For more information on how to use Cyberduck, check out the Cyberduck docs

 Tada!
 You're now officially a cloud warrior

-To become a cloud master, further your reading with the below articles.
+To become a cloud guru, further your reading with the below articles.